 - August 8: Official last day of service

-Host sites in Greater Minnesota must provide a full-time service experience for the full 8 weeks, whether at one site location or multiple as coordinated by the primary host site.
+Host sites in Greater Minnesota and Wisconsin must provide a full-time service experience for the full 8 weeks, whether at one site location or multiple as coordinated by the primary host site.

 What can Summer Reads VISTAs do/not do?

 Summer Reads members can work on literacy practice in a variety of program contexts and subjects, from academic to enrichment-based, and from one-on-one sessions to large group activities.
 They bring literacy to life through many subjects, such as cooking, gardening, large motor recreation, homework help, tutoring, arts, drama, science experiments, and more.
 Summer Reads members may lead activities either in-person (with COVID-19 health and safety measures in place), through distance learning (synchronous or asynchronous), or a combination.
 They support the curriculum and program model of your site.